-Any failure to adhere to the Development Plan as approved by the City of Travelers Rest or violation of this ordinance shall be a misdemeanor.
-The Zoning Administrator and/or the City Administrator have a duty to enforce compliance with this ordinance.
+Any failure to adhere to the Development Plan as approved by the City of Travelers Rest or violation of thisordinance shall be a misdemeanor.

 The City of Travelers Rest may apply to the Court of Common Pleas for an injunction directing a developer or property owner to cease any violation of this ordinance.